thanachok-2982/Update_Project/readme.md

 06/06/2023

-Can open coin validator module via pay.php page, and close its in get_point.php page!.
+Can open coin validator module via pay.php page, and close its in get_point.php page!

-next fix the sensor and speaker.!
+next fix the sensor and speaker!

 08/06/2023